JeskevicRasa/my_cattle/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/JeskevicRasa/my_cattle.git
+1. Clone original project repository without deployment settings for local development and testing: `https://github.comJeskevicRasa/my_cattle'
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: pip install -r requirements.txt
-3. Set up the database: `python manage.py migrate`
+3. Set up the database - note that this is running on SQLite by default, you will have to download and install it: python manage.py migrate
-4. Create a superuser: `python manage.py createsuperuser`
+4. Create a superuser: python manage.py createsuperuser
-5. Start the development server: `python manage.py runserver`
+5. Start the development server: python manage.py runserver`

 ## Usage

-1. Access the application in your web browser at `http://localhost:8000`.
+1. Access the Application: Open your web browser and navigate to http://localhost:8000.
-2. Log in using your superuser account or create a new account with appropriate permissions.
+2. Login or Create an Account: Log in using your superuser account or create a new account.
-3. Add cattle information using the provided forms and interfaces.
+3. Manage Data: Use the navigation panel to access the interfaces for managing fields, herds, and cattle.
+Input relevant data for each section.
-4. Manage cattle movements, group assignments, and other details from the user-friendly dashboard.
+4. Explore Cattle Information: After inputting data, go to the main dashboard and access cattle details by age group, active herds, and fields.
-5. Generate reports to analyze cattle data and make informed decisions.
+5. Generate Reports: Create livestock movement reports to monitor changes in livestock across different age groups during selected time periods.

 Happy cattle management! 🐮